 These very simple flatbreads are perfect if there is a shortage of traditional flour (which is certainly hard to come by in some shops currently), but they are also great if you can’t have gluten.
-And these do not taste at all as if they are limited flavour-wise.
-In fact, quite the opposite.

 While traditional flour might be hard to come by in shops at the moment, gram flour (or chickpea flour) was in abundance the last few times I went to the shops.
 I adore gram flour and and it makes gorgeous flatbreads and pancakes.